Historic Downtown

 Despite the many changes through the years, the town has held onto what you might call a bit of “Mayberry” charm.
 Our goal is to make Clay County an even better place to live and to attract as many jobs and visitors as we possibly can.
 We think Celina and Clay County have the absolute best in what people think of as "small-town America.”

-In recent years, the downtown area has seen the beginning stages of a facelift, with help from county and city government and the local Three-Star Committee.
+In recent years, the downtown area has undergone the initial stages of a facelift, with assistance from county and city governments, as well as the local Three-Star Committee.